-- Star Wars: The Force Awakens – Sarah saw this for the third time this month, this time in D-Box.
+- Star Wars: The Force Awakens – Ashar saw this for the third time this month, this time in D-Box.

-- Friends – Sarah and Chris watch this almost every night before bed.
+- Friends – Ashar and Chris watch this almost every night before bed.
 They’re in Season 7 now.

 - Parks and Recreation and The I.T.
-Crowd – Sarah and my mom watch an episode of each of these each day when Sarah gets up.
+Crowd – Ashar and my mom watch an episode of each of these each day when Ashar gets up.
 As of the end of January, they had neared the end, and actually, as I write this on February 10, they’ve finished!
-I don’t love Parks and Rec, but Sarah loves it.
+I don’t love Parks and Rec, but Ashar loves it.
 But The I.T.
 Crowd is great.